 * * *

 When I was living in London in 1979 mail deliveries were twice a day in central London.
 Literally, “the postman always rang twice.”
 If I needed to make an international call I had to go to the post office and the operator there would take the number and I would sit until she directed me to one of the phone booths inside the post office and she would connect the call.
 One spoke very fast in those days; the calls were expensive.
 People in post offices n Europe in those days also did banking, paid their bills, and conducted local governmental transactions like paying fees and licenses.
-These days, every function from long distance phone calls to paying licenses, and more, can be conducted from an electronic device the size of playing card.
+These days, every function from long distance phone calls to paying licenses, and more, can be conducted from an electronic device the size of a playing card.
 A message can be spoken into text and images attached rather than being described.

 ©2016, James A. Clapp (UrbisMedia Ltd. Pub.
 12.13.2016)